Skip to Content

 11. Extroverts Are at Risk of Burning Out

 Due to their overzealous attitude to social engagement, extroverts are more at risk of burnout if they don’t balance their social activities with self-care and alone time.
-By either spreading themselves too thin or overcommitting, they open themselves up to neglecting their own needs and putting others first.
+By either spreading themselves too thin or overcommitting, they risk neglecting their own needs and putting others first.

 This is another disadvantage of being an extrovert, as not having a positive work-life and self-care balance can lead to mental health issues like depression.